Why do cats scratch around their food bowl?

 Also known as “tactile hairs” or vibrissae, whiskers are long, thick and specialised hairs on the side of the mouth.
 They are around 2 – 3 times thicker than “normal” hairs and are embedded three times greater than other hairs.
 Cats have approximately 24 whiskers, 12 on each side.
 They are highly motile and extremely sensitive and are supplied with a mass of nerve endings.
 Whiskers can move forward and backward.

 Whiskers have several uses.
-They can detect air currents and vibrations and cats are able to tell the distance and shape of an object in the dark through the use of whiskers.
-It has been observed that cats who have had their whiskers cut are able to hunt and kill prey normally in daylight but in the dark, they can catch the pray but misjudges where to place the killing bite.
+They can detect air currents and vibrations and cats can tell the distance and shape of an object in the dark through the use of whiskers.
+It has been observed that cats who have had their whiskers cut can hunt and kill prey normally in daylight but in the dark, they can catch the pray but misjudges where to place the killing bite.

-Whiskers are as wide as the cat’s body, therefore act as a guide to tell the cat if it is able to fit into a narrow space.
+Whiskers are as wide as the cat’s body, therefore act as a guide to tell the cat if it can fit into a narrow space.

 Whiskers are an extremely important sensory tool for the cat and they should never be cut.